josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/⚖️_two_way_seal.md

 Every secrecy clause is a wax seal pressed against a witness.
 But when the crime is sealed inside, the seal itself becomes the evidence.

+*As ever, this node concerns metaphor, jurisprudential philosophy, and the emotional life of institutions — not operational instruction.*

 ---

-### 🌹 1.
-Historical Lineage — The Seal as Proof and Prison
+### 🌹 Historical Lineage — The Seal as Proof and Prison

 The seal was once the state’s smallest theatre of power.
 Pressed into hot wax, it bound parchment to authority; it made words carry weight.